golang/proposal/design/draft-fuzzing.md

 A fuzz target has two main components: 1) seeding the corpus and 2) the `f.Fuzz` function which is executed for items in the corpus.

-1. The corpus generation is done first, and builds a seed corpus with interesting input values for the fuzz test.
-This should be fairly quick, thus able to run before the fuzz testing begins, every time it’s run.
-These inputs are run by default with `go test`.
+1. Defining the seed corpus and any necessary setup work is done before the `f.Fuzz` function, to prepare for fuzzing.
+    These inputs, as well as those in `testdata/corpus/FuzzTarget`, are run by default with `go test`.
-1. The `f.Fuzz(...)` function is executed for each item in the corpus.
-If this target is being fuzzed, then new inputs will be generated and continously tested against the `f.Fuzz(...)` function.
+1. The `f.Fuzz(...)` function is executed for each item in the seed corpus.
+    If this target is being fuzzed, then new inputs will be generated and continously tested using the `f.Fuzz(...)` function.

-The arguments to `f.Add(...)` and the function in `f.Fuzz(...)` must be the same type within the target, and there must be at least one argument specified.
+The arguments to `f.Add(...)` and the fuzzing arguments in the `f.Fuzz` function must be the same type within the target, and there must be at least one argument specified.
 This will be ensured by a vet check.

 Fuzzing of built-in types (e.g. simple types, maps, arrays) and types which implement the BinaryMarshaler and TextMarshaler interfaces are supported.

+In the future, structs that do not implement the BinaryMarshaler and TextMarshaler interfaces may be supported by building them based on their exported fields.

 Interfaces, functions, and channels are not appropriate types to fuzz, so will never be supported.